 \section{Map from switching classes to $n$-rainbow graphs}

-In this section, we introduce a map from switching classes of graphs having $n$ vertices onto isomorphism classes of $n$-rainbow graphs having $2n$ vertices.
+In this section, we introduce a map that sends a switching class of graphs having $n$ vertices to an isomorphism class of $n$-rainbow graphs having $2n$ vertices.
 This map will be shown to be a bijection in Section 3.

 Choose a graph $G=(V,E)$ that has $n$ vertices without loops and multiple edges.
 Label the vertices from $1$ to $n$.
-Now let $\widetilde{G} = (\widetilde{V}, \widetilde{E})$ be a graph having $2n$ vertices such that: \begin{enumerate} \item the vertices are labeled by $\{1,\ldots,n,1',\ldots,n'\}$, \item $(i,i') \in \widetilde{E}$. \item $(i,j),(i',j') \in \widetilde{E}$ if $(i,j)\in E$. \item $(i',j),(i,j') \in \widetilde{E}$ if $(i,j) \notin E$. \end{enumerate}
+Now let $\widetilde{G} = (\widetilde{V}, \widetilde{E})$ be a graph having $2n$ vertices such that: \begin{enumerate} \item the vertices are labeled by $\{1,\ldots,n,1',\ldots,n'\}$, \item $(i,i') \in \widetilde{E}$, \item $(i,j),(i',j') \in \widetilde{E}$ if $(i,j)\in E$, \item $(i',j),(i,j') \in \widetilde{E}$ if $(i,j) \notin E$. \end{enumerate}

 Then the underlying unlabeled graph of $\widetilde{G}$ is $n$-rainbow because we can color the vertices labeled by $i$ and $i'$ with the color $i$, and this is clearly a rainbow coloring.
 An example is given in Figure~\ref{fig:map}.